ScialdoneLab/COMUNET/README.md

 This notebook uses R code, please make sure an R kernel is installed for your jupiter notebook or copy the code and run it in an R environment.

 This notebook describes the steps for:
-* defining parameters for COMMUNIST:
+* defining parameters for COMUNET:
-	* export_results = TRUE the results will be exported into "communist_output" folder
+	* export_results = TRUE the results will be exported into "comunet_output" folder
 	* minClusterSize = 6 not less than 6 ligand-receptor pairs are allowed per cluster
 * reading in input flies
 * converting CellPhoneDB output (significant_means.txt  file) into a weight array
-* running Clusterins analysis of COMMUNIST
+* running Clusterins analysis of COMUNET
-* running Pattern Search analysis of COMMUNIST
+* running Pattern Search analysis of COMUNET

 The **input** for this notebook is
 * significant_means.txt from "cpdb_output" folder